 Greetings!
 My name is Vincent Cannataro and I am a scientist.

-I wove my way through departments of biology, biochemistry, cell biology, mathematics, zoology, and biostatistics and ended up at the intersection of all of them.
+I wove my way through departments of biology, biochemistry, mathematics, zoology, and biostatistics and ended up at the intersection of all of them.
 I use mathematical modeling, simulations, and bioinformatics to understand the evolution occurring within our bodies everyday—how mutations occur, compete, and accumulate within our tissues—and how these dynamics contribute to aging and cancer.

-My postdoc work takes a “Top-Down” approach, where we use whole-genome sequencing data and theory from population genetics to infer the dynamics within tumors and tissues.
+My postdoc work took a “Top-Down” approach, where we use whole-genome sequencing data and theory from population genetics to infer the dynamics within tumors and tissues.
 My Ph.D. graduate work took more of a “Bottom-Up” approach, where we created mathematical models of “normal” cellular dynamics and tested assumptions about somatic evolution and their implications in our rate of aging and the incidence of tumor genesis.
 I was co-advised by Drs.
 Colette M. St. Mary in Biology and Scott A. McKinley in Mathematics.